Ryry525/javascript-adventure-game/README.md

 # javascript-adventure-game
-Story of Juan, who got lost in the forest.
-He needs to make many decision to find his way out.
-This same is made in with JS.
+Story of Ming's rank, who got lost in elo hel.
+You needs to make many decision to help him find his way out.
+This game is made in with JS.